David Chung

 Pete v2 is a multi-agent factory.

-The current skill stack has three parts:
+The line itself has three parts:

 PieceJobWhy It Matters